Showdown in Little Tokyo: Critical response

-Later reviews

 Upon its 2015 DVD release, DVD Talk reviewer Ian Jane wrote that it was a shallow but highly enjoyable action film of its time.
 He found it fast-paced, action packed, and funny.
 He felt it had good photography, nice locations, and that Brandon Lee shined in his role.

 Contemporary critic Chris Coffel of Bloody Disgusting praised it for being a well-made action film of its time, and that both leads delivered their roles well.
 He also praised the lead villain Cary-Hiroyuki Tagawa.
 Finally he felt the movie fell flat on the humorous side of things, but was great fun for its genre.

 On JoBlo.com, writer Chris Bumbray considers it to be an underrated gem and a cult classic.
 He thinks that Lee steals the show from Lundgren and that the film showcases the range of the early departed actor.
 His final thought was that it was a fun B actioner.

+Movie review website Last Movie Outpost stated that "Showdown in Little Tokyo is the kind of movie that feels like it was assembled from spare parts of better films and then supercharged with testosterone.
+It’s violent, goofy, casually insensitive, and completely unbothered by how any of this might age."

+Movie critic Brandon Ledet of website Swamp Flix stated that "Having defined the pinnacle of the genre with Commando, director Mark Lester has an eye for the shameless beefcake ultraviolence and an ear for the groany, juvenile one-liners that make for a memorable action classic."

+Movie review Website Trashy Trove stated that "Showdown in Little Tokyo really proves the age-old action movie thinking that you don’t need a deep and convincing story if you have enough intense action."